 You have anything else to say about this turkey?

-MATT: I would agree with you about the target audience if it weren’t for the rating of PG-13, and the use of the word “bitch” at one point, which was seemingly used in a vain attempt to prove the movie as something more than just for kids.
+d agree with you about the target audience if it weren’t for the rating of PG-13, and the use of the word “bitch” at one point, which was seemingly used in a vain attempt to prove the movie as something more than just for kids.